fpiette/OverbyteICS/ReadMe6.txt

 Note 1: Delphi may run out of memory if you ask to compile all projects at once.
 If you have not enough RAM, then compile each project individually.

-Note 2: Delphi 7 has new warnings which triggers a lot of messages for 100% OK code.
+Note 2: Delphi has warnings which triggers a lot of messages for 100% OK code.
 You can turn those warnings off in the project/ options / Compiler messages and deselecting: "Deprecated symbol", "Platform symbol", "usafe type", "unsafe code", "usafe typecast".
 Those are intended for .NET and Linux portability.
 You can